ASA Membership Information

 Current Corporate Members are:

 All grades of Members other than Associates, Associate Societies and Students are entitled to vote in Society Ballots.
-All grades of member receive access to the Publications of the Astronomical Society of Australia (PASA) as a privilege of membership.
+All grades of member receive a free subscription to the Publications of the Astronomical Society of Australia (PASA), the Society's refereed journal, as a privilege of membership.
+Personal access to PASA can be activated by contacting the PASA Editorial Office for the login details associated with your subscription.
+However, most members also have access through their institution's subscription.

 Anyone wishing to join the ASA must submit an application for membership and be proposed by two Fellows or Full members.
 Applications for Fellowship must submit their application accompanied by a brief CV.